 Trading is highly psychological and nothing comes close to dealing with a situation when you have real money at risk.
 As a supporting example, think about a casino.
 Casinos know that there is not the same emotional attachment to a chip as there is to a real, physical, in-your-hand dollar bill.
 This small difference changes the way you play the game.
-We intellectually "know" that the chip has the same value as a bill, but emotionally we treat the chip with less respect than the dollar bill - we are willing to take on a different (higher) level of risk when chips are used.
+We intellectually 'know' that the chip has the same value as a bill, but emotionally we treat the chip with less respect than the dollar bill - we are willing to take on a different (higher) level of risk when chips are used.
 That truth transfers to demo trading as well.

 Demo spread betting does give you an idea of what to expect but you still need to follow the rules, re-examine the rules, and adjust as necessary.
 When moving to hard cash there is a shift in risk tolerance that may no longer align with the intended system which will degrade your system!
+So it is pointless to use a spread betting account to test trading strategies as a lot of that depends on how you handle your emotions when you have real money on the line.

 But you should definitely still use a simulator platform for at least a few weeks, especially if you don't know much at all about spread betting.
 Demo accounts definitely have their place when it comes to learning how a trading platform works and will definitely help you understand the dealing process and margin requirements.
 Also, a long period of paper trading will give you confidence in the trading platform without the pressure of money being involved.
 You may find that the strategy you start with is not for you and so it gives you a risk free go at an alternative until you find the right one.
 It also gets boring after a while which is where it tests your ability to maintain discipline.
 You find out if you have the patience to sit out the long boring periods until a trade comes together.
 If 90% of those who try day trading loose I would bet that 90% also would not have the patience to paper trade for 6 months...which after all is a very small period in a the total of a trader's life...a bit like an apprenticeship.